Zone du titre et de la mention de responsabilité

 Classement

-The physical organization of the fonds was based on the former Jesuit archives of Upper Canada (ASJUC) classification scheme.
-The fonds was completely rearranged when processed in 2025.
+The physical organization of the fonds was initially based on the classification scheme used by the former Jesuit archives of Upper Canada (ASJUC).
+The fonds was completely rearranged when it was processed in 2025.

 Langue des documents